phe27/academic-homepage/content/home/experience.md

   Research include:

   * **VHMT failure envelopes for circular foundations with a zero-tension interface**
-    1. Analyzed VHMT failure envelops for different types of soils (e.g. clay & sand) and foundations (e.g. surface and embedded) under        combined VHMT loading using finite element analysis;
+    1. Analyzed VHMT failure envelops for different types of soils (e.g. clay & sand) and foundations (e.g. surface and embedded) under        combined VHMT loading using finite element analysis.
+For undrained soil conditions, the effects of soil strength heterogeneity, foundation embedment and surficial crust (i.e. crust shear strength and thickness) have been investigated.
+Fot drained soil conditions, cohesive-frictional soils are considered.
+    2. Developed 4-D analytical expressions for the VHMT failure envelope of shallow foundations.
+    3.
   * Modelling
   * Deploying
   """